 Through a PEO, the employees of small businesses gain access to big-business benefits such as retirement plans; health, dental, life, and other insurance; dependent care; and other benefits they might not typically receive as employees of a small company.
 In fact, forty percent of businesses that use PEOs upgrade their benefit packages as a result.
-PEO sponsored benefit programs can include major and supplemental healthcare choices, including vision and dental care, employee assistance programs and even adoption assistance.
-While only 27 percent of small businesses offer employee retirement plans (according to the NFIB), approximately 95 percent of NAPEO's members offer retirement benefits to their small business worksite employees.
+And, while only 27% of small businesses offer employee retirement plans (according to the NFIB), approximately 98% of NAPEO's members offer retirement benefits to their small business worksite employees.

 PEOs also improve the work environment and make it safer.
 They focus on workplace risk management, safety programs and good human resources practices.
 PEOs arrange workers' compensation coverage with major insurance carriers and manage the claims.
 They also offer human resources services delivered by certified professionals.
 Nine out of 10 PEOs provide services such as customized employee handbooks, recruitment, pre-employment screening, wage and compensation planning, and assistance with job descriptions.* A PEO arrangement also improves the work environment and increases safety, and provides worksite employees protections under federal laws they would not otherwise receive.

 PEO Long-Term Retention